cyrilletuzi/angular-async-local-storage/docs/VALIDATION.md

 ## Differences from the standard

-The role of the validation feature in this lib is to check the data against corruption, so it needs to be a stric checking.
+The role of the validation feature in this lib is to check the data against corruption, so it needs to be a strict checking.
 Then there are important differences with the JSON schema standards.

 ### Restrictions